MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 ## Task 6 - Embed KPIs to Profile Page

 In this task you will embed key customer KPIs that we calculated as 'Customer Measures' in Lab 4A.
-Namely, Total Club Points (Loyalty Scheme Points) and **Customer Lifetime Spend.**
+Namely, Total Club Points (Loyalty Scheme Points) and **Customer Lifetime Spend**.

 Contoso Club Loyalty Points